Michael-Chunman-Lee/Memory-Matrix/readme.md

 <img src="pics/mem.jpg">

-#### Michael Lee, Victor Trinh <br>
+##### Michael Lee, Victor Trinh <br>

 https://github.com/Michael-Chunman-Lee/Memory-Matrix <br>

 ## Description
 Memory-Matrix is an implementation of a memory-based game.
 The gameplay is as follows;
-1. The player presses key_3 to increment the number of allowed mistakes.
+1. The player starts by pressing key_1.
+Then, they press key_3 a number of times to increment the number of allowed mistakes.
 The number of remaining mistakes is shown on the HEX Displays.
 This gameplay state is indicated by a flashing LED.
-2. The player presses key_1 to start the game.
+2. The player presses key_1 once again to start the game.
 3. A number of randomly selected LEDs turn on briefly for the player to memorize.
 4. The LEDs turn off and the player attempts to flip the switches corresponding to the previously lit LEDs.
 Flipping an incorrect switch decrements the remaining number of allowed mistakes.
+The player can also press key_2 to give up at any point.
 5. The game ends when either the player makes a mistake after running out of allowed mistakes or when the player flips all the correct switches.
 The end of a game is indicated by the same flashing LED as in (1).
 To play again, key_1 may be pressed.